 - A completed MAT English application form and a \$25 nonrefundable application fee, payable to MAT-Clayton State University. - Three letters of recommendation (which comment on the potential for success in an academic program) must accompany the application.
-Letters should be placed in sealed envelopes and contain the signature of the person writing the recommendation across the seal. - A statement of purpose for seeking a Master of Arts in Teaching degree.
-This brief essay, no more than two double spaced pages, should describe the applicant's interests and goals in pursuing the MAT degree. - Sample of upper division course writings which show potential for graduate work in English. - Passing scores on GACE Basic Skills Assessment (Georgia Assessment for the Certification of Educators) are required for admission to the teacher certification program.
-(SAT 1000, ACT 43, or GRE 1030--exemption scores for the GACE Basic Skills Assessment) - Georgia Crime Information Center (GCIC) criminal background check is required for admission to the certification program.
+Letters should be placed in sealed envelopes

+- and contain the signature of the person writing the recommendation across the seal. - A statement of purpose for seeking a Master of Arts in Teaching degree.
+This brief essay, no more than two double spaced pages, should describe the applicant's interests and goals in pursuing the MAT degree. - Sample of at least two (2) five to ten (5-10) page upper division course writings which show potential for graduate work in English. - Official Scores from the Graduate Record Exam (GRE).
+Official Scores should be mailed directly from the Educational Testing Service (ETS).
+The GPE code assignment for Clayton State University is 5145.
+A minimum total score of 950 (verbal and quantitative) with a minimum of 500 verbal score and a minimum of 3.5 (analytic writing) on the General Test of the Graduate Record Examination (GRE) are required for full admission status.
+The GRE requirement may be waived for applicants who have earned an advanced degree. - Passing scores on GACE Basic Skills Assessment (Georgia Assessment for the Certification of Educators) are required for admission to the teacher certification program.
+(SAT 1000, ACT 43, or GRE 1030--exemption scores for the GACE Basic Skills Assessment) - Georgia Crime Information Center (GCIC) criminal background check is required for admission to the certification program. - Completion and submission of immunization form. - TOEFL scores for international applicants whose native language is not English.
+International applications whose native language is not English must have earned a minimum score of 550 on the written Test of English as a Foreign Language (TOEFL) or 213 on the computer based TOEFL test.
+The TOEFL may be waived for any applicant who has graduated from a college or university in the United States accredited in a manner accepted by Clayton State University or who is a U.S. citizen.
+International applicant must submit completed applications by July 15 for Fall Semester and December 1 for Spring Semester.